5 min read

 First, why did you think it was important to have vitamin B12 in the formula?

 There were a few reasons behind this.
 First, we’ve taken a lot of care to make a product that could be used by vegans and vegetarians.
-Because B12 comes from meat, fish, and dairy, research shows that (unsurprisingly) vegans and vegetarians are often deficient in B12.
+Because B12 comes from meat, fish, and dairy, research shows that (unsurprisingly) vegans and vegetarians can have a hard time getting adequate vitamin B12.
 Some foods (breakfast cereals) have added B12 (fortified), but not everyone eats these foods.
-So from that perspective alone, it seemed like we’d be missing the point to leave it out.
-In addition, it turns out that even the general population can be low in B12.
-Pregnant women, people over 50, and people taking certain medications or dealing with certain digestive disorders (like celiac) are particularly at risk.
-Another reason was to balance our folate since they work together in the body.
+So from that perspective alone, it seemed like we’d be missing the point to leave it out.*

 Why do we need B12?